* Dollar Tree offers to buy Family Dollar; deal valued at $9.2 bln

 * June pending home sales unexpectedly fall

-NEW YORK, July 28 (Reuters) - U.S. stocks slipped on Monday as weak data on the housing market and services sector gave the latest indications that economic conditions were getting worse, taking the S&P 500 below a key support level.
+NEW YORK, July 28 (Reuters) - U.S. stocks barely moved on Monday as the latest deal news offset losses following soft data on the housing market and services sector.

-An index of pending home sales unexpectedly fell 1.1 percent in June, according to the National Association of Realtors.
-The report followed a drop of 8.1 percent in June new home sales, the biggest slump in almost a year.
-The PHLX housing sector index slid 1.8 percent.
+An index of pending home sales unexpectedly fell 1.1 percent in June, the National Association of Realtors said.
+The report followed an 8.1 percent drop of new home sales in June, the biggest slump in almost a year.
+The PHLX housing sector index declined 1.6 percent.
 Shares of D.R.
-Horton Inc , the No. 1 U.S. homebuilder, tumbled 2.9 percent to $20.98.
+Horton Inc, the No. 1 U.S. homebuilder, were down 1.4 percent at $21.30.

 Activity in the U.S. services sector stayed at its highest level in 4-1/2 years in July, though readings for new business and employment growth weakened, according to financial data firm Markit’s preliminary data.

-El Pollo Loco Holdings Inc, a restaurant chain that went public late last week, extended the rally from its trading debut on Friday.
-The stock surged 22.8 percent to $29.50.
-(Editing by Jan Paschal)
+El Pollo Loco Holdings Inc, a restaurant chain that went public late last week, leaped 28.4 percent to $30.87, continuing the rally from its trading debut on Friday.